LaiaGasparin/aidl22_multimodal_sentiment_analysis/README.md

 ![alt text](report_img/Video-Audio_Multimodel-LL.png)
 ## HOW TO TRAIN THE MODEL
 ### Development setup
 To set the development environment use the command make venv.
 This will create the virtual environment and install all the requirements.
-To execute enter: make run
-Configuration parameters are set in settings.json and main.py.
-As a next step, that should be refactored and entered as an argument keyword.
+Also mp4 data needs to be imported into the virtual machine (the dataset is too big to be stored in github).

+To execute:
+- Make sure desired configurations are set in main.py.
+- Run in the terminal: python src/main.py

 ### Settting up Google Cloud
 For running the model with more computational resources, we moved it to Google Cloud infrastructure.
 We've run it in a Virtual Machine with the following setup:
 OS: Debian GNU/Linux 10